akshadashelar/CodeFury-The_IT_Clowns/README.md

 ## Possible errors while execution

 1) Compilation error on common java commands: In this case the jre system library will have to be removed and added again

-## Functionalities missing

-1) Add new products: This functionality was working on one laptop and wasn't working on others.
-2) View Invoice in Employee Order Management page
-3) Side navigation bar session validation